 One of the trickiest questions I frequently get asked as an Italian is what are the best places to visit in Italy.

-Italy is a special country.
-And I don’t just say it because it is my country.
-This is the kind of place where you will find beautiful cities and quaint villages; mighty mountains and paradisiac beaches; art and archeological sites like nowhere else (this is the country with the highest concentration of UNESCO World Heritage Sites); delicious food and even better wine.
+Italy is a special country—and I don’t just say that because it is my country.
+Here, you will find beautiful cities and quaint villages, mighty mountains and paradisiac beaches, art and archeological sites like nowhere else (this is the country with the highest concentration of UNESCO World Heritage Sites), delicious food, and even better wine.

-With so much on offer, I can’t possibly include all the places to visit in Italy in just one post – besides, it would take you a lifetime to visit them all.
-So, I have selected the ones you should consider visiting as a first-timer.
+With so much on offer, I can’t possibly include all the places to visit in Italy in just one post.
+Besides, it would take you a lifetime to visit them all.
+So, I have selected the best places to visit in Italy for the first time, and try my best to answer your question “what are the best places to visit in Italy?”

 29 Best Places To Visit In Italy